Complex Case Studies in Speech Pathology

 Unit Content:

 Professional Standards for Speech Pathologist in Australia (2020), Speech Pathology Guidelines for Reporting of Aboriginal and Torres Strait Islander Curriculum Development and Inclusions (2018), National Quality and Safeguarding Framework (NQSF, 2018), National Safety and Quality Health Service (NSQHS) Standards (2017-2019) and National Aged Care Quality Standards (2019) have substantially informed the syllabus/content of this unit.
-Topics may include: Speech Pathology Australia practice areas of communication and swallowing Speech Pathology Australia Professional Standards Speech Pathology Australia Code of Ethics Evidence-Based Practice International Classification of Disability, Functioning and Health Culturally responsive service provision Awareness of the influence of culture, cultural practices, and the importance of cultural safety when engaging with individuals, families, and communities Investigation of complexity in clinical context, taking into consideration medical diagnoses speech pathology and other co-occurring diagnosis environmental factors (e.g. family situation, resources, educational, social or physical environmental factors) Consideration of ethical issues related to clients with complexity and their families (e.g. vulnerable children, end of life/palliative care, advocacy and self-advocacy)
+Topics may include: Speech Pathology Australia Range of Practice Areas of: Speech Language Swallowing Fluency Voice Multimodal communication Speech Pathology Australia Professional Standards Speech Pathology Australia Code of Ethics Evidence-Based Practice International Classification of Disability, Functioning and Health Culturally responsive service provision Awareness of the influence of culture, cultural practices, and the importance of cultural safety when engaging with individuals, families, and communities Investigation of complexity in clinical context, taking into consideration medical diagnoses speech pathology and other co-occurring diagnosis environmental factors (e.g. family situation, resources, educational, social or physical environmental factors) Consideration of ethical issues related to clients with complexity and their families (e.g. vulnerable children, end of life/palliative care, advocacy and self-advocacy)

 Graduate Attributes: